dy116524-bit/amazonSearch/README.md

-Prerequisites
-Initialize a project: npm init -y

-Install Playwright: npm init playwright@latest

-How to Run
+How to run it
-Execute all tests in parallel:

-Bash
-npx playwright test

-To see the console logs specifically:
+To show you know the workflow

-Bash
+Install: npm install @playwright/test

-npx playwright test --reporter=list
+Run Tests: npx playwright test